Asymmetric Methodological Restraint (AMR)

 AMR preserves the current framework at the cost of:

-- Persistent unsolved problems (hard problem, measurement problem)
+- Persistent unsolved problems (Hard Problem, measurement problem)

 - Systematic fragmentation (first-person vs. third-person)